-Refusal to deal is the first type of abusive conduct mentioned in the list of examples of Article 7, Paragraph 2, Letter a of the Cartel Act.
-This provision does not imply a general obligation to contract for dominant undertakings.
-According to the law, refusal to deal (e.g., refusal to supply or to purchase goods) is only unlawful if it has as its effect (or is likely to have as its effect) the anticompetitive foreclosure of the market and if it cannot be justified by legitimate business reasons (e.g., lack of quality of a certain supplier; precarious financial situation of a prospective franchisee).
-In particular, a refusal to deal is likely to be considered illegal if a dominant undertaking, by refusing to enter into a business relationship, intends to boycott its business partner or aims at forcing its business partner to behave in a certain way.
-Moreover, refusal to deal may, under certain circumstances, be considered unlawful if a dominant undertaking refuses to grant access to an essential facility.
-The concept of refusal to deal includes both the refusal to continue existing business relationships as well as the refusal to enter into new relationships.
+Refusal to deal is one of various forms of exclusionary abuse.
+According to Article 7, Paragraph 2, letter a of the Cartel Act, any refusal to deal (e.g., refusal to supply or to purchase goods) may constitute an abuse of a dominant position.
+The concept of refusal to deal takes various forms, such as refusal to supply, termination of supply, refusal to access, refusal to licence or exclusion of sales.
+However, this provision does not constitute a general obligation to contract for dominant undertakings.18 The refusal to deal is only unlawful if it has (or is likely to have) an anticompetitive foreclosure effect and if it cannot be justified by legitimate business reasons.
+In particular, a refusal to deal is likely to be held unlawful if a dominant undertaking intends to boycott its business partners or aims at forcing them to behave in a certain way.
+Under certain circumstances a refusal to deal may also be considered unlawful if a dominant undertaking refuses to grant access to an essential facility.

-As far as refusal to license is concerned, such refusal would generally not be considered as abusive if no standard essential patents are concerned.
-In fact, it is inherent to intellectual property (IP) rights that the holders of these rights enjoy some form of exclusivity, which will allow them to act independently on the market to a certain extent.
-Article 3, Paragraph 2 of the Cartel Act explicitly exempts the effects on competition that result exclusively from the legislation governing IP from its scope of application.
-It is only the modalities to exercise an IP right that may be considered abusive, namely if they go beyond the scope of protection conferred by the IP legislation (e.g., registration of patents for the sole purpose of blocking the technical development of competitors).
-However, the line is difficult to draw.
+As far as refusal to license is concerned, such refusal is only considered abusive if standard essential patents are concerned.
+It is, in fact, inherent to IP rights that their holders enjoy some form of exclusivity, which will allow them to act independently on the market to a certain extent.
+Accordingly, Article 3, Paragraph 2 of the Cartel Act explicitly exempts the effects on competition that result exclusively from the legislation governing IP from the scope of the Cartel Act.
+Only the modalities to exercise an IP right may be considered abusive, namely if they go beyond the scope of protection conferred by the IP legislation (e.g., registration of patents for the sole purpose of blocking the technical development of competitors).
+However, the distinction is difficult to make.

 Price or margin squeeze